nemo0622/pokeemerald-expansion/Seaglass README.md

         - Second Shiny Charm, giving even more rerolls, available in Fortree City!
 Interact with all shrines from east to west in order, and the second Shiny Charm will be in the final shrine (left of the Pokémon Center)
     - Press R to toggle auto-run
     - Press A in Summary Screen to view IVs and EVs; All Pokémon have at least 2 perfect IV's
-    - Legendaries can all be encountered, many before Elite Four - details in documentation
+    - Legendaries can all be encountered, mostly before Elite Four - details in documentation
     - Pokémon Box Link, allowing access to PC from anywhere (obtained from Scientist NPC in Slateport City Pokémon Center)
     - Cheat Codes / Mystery Gift function!
 Interact with GameCube in Player's room
         - Codes can provide Rare Candies, Master Balls, and a few cool Pokémon (Codes listed in documentation!)